1. What is a Child Medical Consent Form?

 - Routine examinations and checkups

-Specify when (start and end date) the caretaker has the power and authority to make medical decisions of the minor.
+Specify when (start and end date) the caretaker has the power and authority to make medical decisions for the minor.

 4. What other details should be included in a Child Medical Consent?